Tables game: Byzantine Empire

 Tabula (also called Alea, Tablē or Tάβλι), is the oldest identifiable tables game.
 It is described in an epigram of Byzantine Emperor Zeno (AD 476–491).
 It had the typical tables board layout with 24 rectangular points, 12 on each side.
 Each player had 15 men and used cubical dice with sides numbered one to six.
 The object of the game was to be the first to bear off all of one's men.
-Modern Backgammon follows the similar rules to Tabula.
-The key differences being that Tabula uses an extra die (three rather than two), there is no doubling die or bar, and all the tablemen start off the board.
-Interestingly, the rules in Backgammon for re-entering pieces from the bar are the same as those in Tabula for entering pieces from off the board, along with those for hitting a blot, and bearing off.
+Modern backgammon follows similar rules to those of tabula, the key differences being that tabula uses an extra die (three rather than two), there is no doubling die or bar, and all the tablemen start off the board.
+Interestingly, the rules in backgammon for re-entering pieces from the bar are the same as those in tabula for entering pieces from off the board, along with those for hitting a blot, and bearing off.
 The name τάβλη is still used for tables games in Greece, where they are frequently played in town plateias and cafes.
 The epigram of Zeno describes a particularly bad dice roll the emperor had for his given position.
 Zeno, who was white, had a stack of seven men, three stacks of two men and two blots, men that stood alone on a point and were therefore in danger of being put outside the board by an incoming opposing man.
 Zeno threw the three dice with which the game was played and obtained 2, 5 and 6.
 The rules meant that Zeno could not move to a space occupied by two opposing (black) men.
 The black and white tablemen were so distributed on the points that the only way to use all three results, as required by the game rules, was to break the three stacks of two men into blots, exposing them and ruining the game for Zeno.